dev-rsrimon/tork-design-library/README.md

-# Welcome to Trok Design Library
+# Welcome to Trok CSS

 It's a more customizable and developer friendly css library.You can use it both type projects SASS or Normal CSS.